-&lt;sup>28 This implies that the health status of the people should be such that they can atleast work productively and participate actively in the social life of the community in which they live.
-It also means that essential healthcare sufficient to satisfy basic human needs will be accessible to all, in an acceptable and affordable way, and with their full C = 120 (WHO, 1993)
+28 This implies that the health status of the people should be such that they can atleast work productively and participate actively in the social life of the community in which they live.
+It also means that essential healthcare sufficient to satisfy basic human needs will be accessible to all, in an acceptable and affordable way, and with their full involvement.
+(WHO, 1993)

-&lt;sup>29 General Comment 3 of ICESCR reiterates this that the minimum core obligations by definition apply irrespective of the availability of resources or any other factors and difficulties.
-Hence it calls for international cooperation in helping Most of atleast the availability of atleast the availability
+29 General Comment 3 of ICESCR reiterates this that the minimum core obligations by definition apply irrespective of the availability of resources or any other factors and difficulties.
+Hence it calls for international cooperation in helping developing countries who lack resources to fulfil obligations under international law.

-&lt;sup>30 Most of atleast the curative services will of necessity have to be a public-private mix because of the existing baggage of the health system we have but this has to be under an organized and accountable health care system.
+30 Most of atleast the curative services will of necessity have to be a public-private mix because of the existing baggage of the health system we have but this has to be under an organized and accountable health care system.